-Finally, cost efficiency and the optimization of the chain from customer to provider are still important drivers in the non-life market.
-For the years to come, Aegon Schadeverzekering will continue investing in new propositions and specifically will continue to convert towards a digitalized all round service provider for absence and disability.
+In the Income market, Aegon Schadeverzekering has remained its commercial position, despite seeing increased market activity from (foreign) entrants as well as an increase in distribution through proxy holders.
+Cost efficiency and the optimization of the chain from customer to provider are still important drivers in the non-life market.
+Throughout these challenging conditions, focus remains on providing excellent service to employers and individuals.
+This is reflected in the Net Promotor Scores which have risen in 2020 for both group insurance and individual insurance customers.
+For the years to come, Aegon Schadeverzekering will continue its investments and specifically will continue to convert towards a digitalized all round service provider for absence and disability.